VelocityVMM/Velocity/docs/APISPEC/u.md

 > **Note**
 >
-> Only users that have the `usermanager` permission for the user's parent group can remove users.
+> Only users that have the `velocity.user.remove` permission for the user's parent group can remove users

 This call removes the user with the supplied `UID`.
 This also removes the user's group that is named the same as the user and all of its VMs and images.